 What do sprawling farm land, an iconic state fair and a pivotal presidential contest all have in common?
 They take place in Iowa.
 But there’s so much more to this Midwestern gem.
 Take some time to scratch the surface.

 Home to one of our nation’s most celebrated state fairs, Des Moines is a city rich with history, natural beauty and cultural impact.
 Visit the grand Capitol, with its golden dome, then interact with the quirky artworks of Pappajohn Sculpture Park.
 For wholesome food, gather homegrown produce at the weekly farmers market, or seek out trendy restaurants downtown.
 Located on the Mississippi River, the small town of Dubuque is a big getaway in eastern Iowa.
 Learn more about this national waterway’s history, flora and fauna with a visit to the National Mississippi River Museum & Aquarium.

 Western Iowa’s Loess Hills are a sight to behold.
 Here, the flatlands and farmlands give way to rippling hills.
 Take a drive along the Loess Hills National Scenic Byway, hike through Loess Hills State Forest, or enjoy a variety of outdoor activities at Stone State Park.
-Head underground at Maquoketa Caves State Park to experience one of Iowa’s greatest wonders in this extensive system of caverns.
+Head underground at Maquoketa Caves State Park to experience an amazing cavern.

 Fun on Water

 For beautiful views, paddlers will want to head to the Upper Iowa River, known for its massive limestone bluffs, or the Maquoketa River Water Trail.
 Those chasing thrills can find them at the many whitewater parks sprinkled across the state.
 Northeast Iowa is the place to go for rippling trout streams.
 Boaters and anglers should check out the Iowa Great Lakes, a chain of natural glacial lakes renowned for their exceptionally clear, blue, fish-rich waters.